My family and I attended a church service in a Christian faith tradition completely different than what we are used to.

-I felt so out of place as we attended and tried to participate in their church service at their personal invitation.
+As we tried to participate in their church service at their personal invitation, we felt so out of place.

 The order of service, communal prayers, and liturgical responses were completely different from anything I had experienced before.